-Professional Interests: Working with the queer community, spirituality and spiritual experiences, sexuality, identity concerns, grief, multicultural counseling, existential issues, depression, creativity, shadow-work, interpersonal conflicts and communication difficulties, body image issues, and healing from trauma as well as those who identify with “alternative identities” like Empath, HSP, Witch, Furry, and within the kink community.
+Professional Interests: Working with the queer community, spirituality and spiritual experiences, sexuality, identity concerns, grief, multicultural counseling, existential issues, depression, creativity, shadow-work, interpersonal conflicts and communication difficulties, body image issues, and healing from trauma as well as those who embrace alternative identities, including spiritual and sexual identities outside the dominant culture.

 Approach to counseling: I believe we all have an inherent disposition towards growth and finding balance amidst chaos.
 I acknowledge the necessity of meaningful connection in traversing the deep and often vulnerable waters of the struggling self so, I focus on building trust and reflecting both that I hold my sessions as sacred and honor the opportunity to be welcomed into someone’s world.
 I take a person-centered approach to therapy, emphasizing authenticity and wholeness and really seeking to witness and know someone’s whole self with connection to their complex identities and backgrounds.
 I tether my presence into empathic listening and validation, seeking to foster supportive, affirming connections with those who see me and to nourish growth and self-love through self-acceptance and compassion, particularly towards the parts of the self that have learned they are unworthy or lovable.
 I aim for curiosity and empowerment, helping people return to their authentic self and connectedness to their inner-knowing, intuition, coping abilities, and capacity for self-healing.

 Personal Interests: I love being by bodies of water, creating music and sound healing, meditation, poetry, dance, eating delicious food, and every single thing about autumn.